When Really Is the Best Time to Buy a House?

 Knowing the best time to buy can get you into the house of your dreams at a great price.

-The Best Months to Buy a House
+The Best Time to Buy a House

 The best time of year for buying a house depends on your priorities.
 To choose from the best selection of homes you will probably sacrifice a bit on selling price and vice versa.
 Knowing the best time of year for you to buy can help you get the house of your dreams at a price you can afford.